lingbib/lingbib.github.io/index.md

 This is the very minimal homepage for the Lingbib project.

-Lingbib is a comprehensive, collaborative linguistics bibliography for (La)TeX documents.
+Lingbib is a comprehensive, collaborative linguistics bibliography for LaTeX documents.

 It's currently in an alpha stage.
 If you're interested in learning more, check out [lingbib/lingbib][lingbib] on GitHub.

 We would love help.

 Best,

 [Adam][adam] and [Kenneth][kenneth]

 [lingbib]: https://github.com/lingbib/lingbib/